Skip to main content

 Get your refund

-Download your letter, send it to the dealer, and track their response.
-If they push back, we have escalation letters ready.
+Send your letter to the dealer and track their response in your dashboard.
+If they push back, escalation letters are ready to go.

 What you get